nikhilmurali32/AAC-Communication/README.md

 # Main Project Website
 https://aiforaac.github.io/

-Please note that we have made a subvsequent improvements on this project via Agentic RAG framework which is lot more personalized and scalable.
-We have currently submitted the work at IUI 2026 as a double-blineded research paper - meaning we cannot disclose the code/paper until accepted.
+## Note:
+This repository represents the initial version of our project.
+We have since developed an enhanced version using an Agentic RAG framework, making it significantly more personalized and scalable.
+The updated work has been submitted to IUI 2026 as a double-blind research paper, so the corresponding code and documentation will remain private until the review process is complete.

 ## Personalized Conversational AI for Enhanced AAC Communication